patleeman/VSNotes/README.md

 - Set `langId` to a language and `name` to `null` and a menu will open with all available snippets for your chosen language.
 - Set both `langId` and `name` to null to disable automatic snippet insertion.

-### Snippet selection
+### Custom Templates

 [New in 0.7.0] VS Notes adds the ability to choose markdown snippets on new note creation.
-To use this new feature, you first must add markdown snippets with a  `vsnote_` prefix.
+To use this new feature, you first must add markdown snippets with a  `vsnote_template_` prefix.

 Navigate to `Code > Preferences > User Snippets > Markdown` and add additional snippets.
 For example:

 ```
-  "vsnote_meeting_template": {
+  "vsnote_template_meeting": {
-    "prefix": "vsnote_meeting_template",
+    "prefix": "vsnote_template_meeting",
     "body": [
       "---",
       "tags:",